 ●NMO syndromes must be distinguished from multiple sclerosis, which is the most common disorder likely to cause central nervous system demyelination.
 Other conditions that should be considered in the differential diagnosis include systemic lupus erythematosus, Sjögren's syndrome, neuro-Behçet disease, acute disseminated encephalomyelitis, and intrathecal spinal cord tumors.
 (See 'Differential diagnosis' above.)

-●For patients with acute or recurrent attacks of NMO or NMO spectrum disorder, we suggest initial treatment with high-dose intravenous methylprednisolone (1 gram daily for three to five consecutive days) (Grade 2C).
+●For patients with acute or recurrent attacks of NMO or NMOSD, we suggest initial treatment with high-dose intravenous methylprednisolone (1 gram daily for three to five consecutive days) (Grade 2C).
 For patients with severe symptoms, unresponsive to glucocorticoids, we suggest treatment with plasma exchange (Grade 2C).
 (See 'Initial and subsequent acute attacks' above.)

 ●The natural history of NMO is one of stepwise deterioration due to accumulating visual, motor, sensory, and bladder deficits from recurrent attacks.
 Long-term disability and mortality rates are high.
 (See 'Prognosis' above.)